CxllZ/piholelist/README.md

 # piholelist

-a list full of urls forwarding to ads
+A file with a bunch of urls forwarding to ads these urls are a mix from different users who also use Pi-Hole

-these url r mixed with others nto made by me